Hives/bank-tech-test/README.md

 - I had an idea in advance that I might need some sort of printing class, and possibly an entry class, but I waited until my code required them before extracting them from my Account class.
 - I started off without feature tests as I only had one class, but once I started to extract more classes I added feature tests to check the overall behaviour of the program.
 - I started off by requiring the user to specify the date of a deposit or withdrawal for simplicity's sake, and later updated the code to use the current date, controlling this in my tests using the Timecop gem.
 This wasn't a difficult process, but overall I think it would have been more efficient to implement dates properly from the start.
-- Formatting of entry amounts to 2 decimal places is currently responsibility of the Entry class.
-That's presentational logic though - would it be better in the Printer class, or in its own EntryPrinter class?